 One interesting fact about your brain is that it chemically reacts to every color to trigger an emotional response.

 Colors create associations and thoughts about a brand or event.
-If your goal is to persuade your audience to subscribe to a product or service, use the best colors for graphs and chord diagrams.
+If your goal is to persuade your audience to subscribe to a product or service, use the best chart color schemes and chord diagrams.

 Each color has its unique abilities and how your audience reacts to every one of them.
 Colors directly affect your target audience’s perception of your graphs and charts.